Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: System Design favors Steiner Sequences over Random Selection

 In Fig. \ref{fig:imperfect_random} we demonstrate the impact of the above described issues.
-The markers represent the performance of the idealized version of the Random selection scheme and serve as a reference.
+The markers represent the performance of the probability of the outage for the idealized version of the Random selection scheme and serve as a reference.
 The dotted lines show the actual performance of MRC in the presence of correlated interference.
-The dashed lines depict the scenario with finite pool of pilot sequences $Q=24$ and the solid horizontal line is the corresponding lower bound as given by \eqref{eq:out_bound}.
-Lastly, dash-dotted curves take into account both detrimental factors.
-The Fig.~\ref{fig:imperfect_random} reveals that, in a more realistic setting, the performance of the Random selection would be significantly impaired and cannot match that of Steiner system (cf. Fig.~\ref{fig:capture_sic}).
+The dashed lines depict the scenario with finite pool of $Q=24$ pilot sequences and the solid horizontal line is the corresponding lower bound as given by \eqref{eq:out_bound}.
+Lastly, dash-dotted curves take into account both the corralated interference and the correlated MRC.
+The Fig.~\ref{fig:imperfect_random} reveals that, in a more realistic setting, the performance of the Random selection would be significantly impaired and cannot match that of Steiner system, cf. Fig.~\ref{fig:capture_sic}.